Stepparenting: What you need to know

 Essential information for every stepfather and stepmother

 If you choose a partner who has children of their own, you are choosing their children too (even if it’s by default).
 Almost all children express dissatisfaction with the newly formed blended family at some point.
 A difficult stepchild can cause turmoil within a stepfamily.
-The key to success is to uinte together as a couple and put some strategies in place that will help build relationships.
+The key to success is to unite together as a couple and put some strategies in place that will help build relationships.

 The feeling of ‘love’ between a stepmother or stepfather and child can take years to develop.